dikovmaxim/netup/README.md

 It means user will not see file paths and extentions, what means your website is more secure.

+Release 0.0.2 r3
+Scurity module added.
+Users can not access filetree and folders anymore.
+They will be automaticly redirected to homepage.

 How to make a new style:
 For examle you want to make an other style for your website based on netUP.